 6. Work as part of a team.
 Where you have referred someone for or sought additional support, follow up.
 Ensure that you have been heard and the actions you expected are happening.

 For more information, see Family violence, sexual violence and violence within whānau: Workforce capability framework (Ministry of Social Development, 2017).

 How to screen or ask about family violence

 The Family Violence Risk Assessment Management Framework recommends that non-specialist services screen or ask about family violence when you are concerned about someone's safety, but you are not sure.

 You should only ask about family violence if you are concerned for someone's safety.
 Routinely asking every client about family violence is not recommended and may not be safe.

-During Alert Levels 3 and 4, workers frequently had to rely on technology to communicate with clients.
+During lockdowns, workers frequently had to rely on technology to communicate with clients.
 It is important to remember that it may not be safe to ask questions about violence over the phone or by messenger or text.
 You may not be able to ensure that the abuser is not monitoring the conversation.
 Talk with your manager or supervisor about the best way to provide help and work with your clients.